synaptics-astra/doc/linux/index.rst

 .. note::

     If only Slot A has been programmed and an boot issues occurs.
-The board can be recovered by erasing teh misc partition and letting SU-Boot reinitialize it.
+The board can be recovered by erasing the misc partition and letting SU-Boot reinitialize it.

 Flashing Image from an External USB Drive on SL16x0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^